 Research discoveries made in the laboratory must be tested in clinical settings in order to determine their effectiveness.

-- Clinical research in Alzheimer's disease at CNDR is led by Dr. Steven Arnold, Dr. Jason Karlawish, and Dr. David Wolk.
+- Clinical research in Alzheimer's disease at CNDR is led by Dr. Jason Karlawish and Dr. David Wolk.

 - Clinical research in frontotemporal degeneration and related conditions is led by Dr. Murray Grossman.